Template Variables

 • Available Values: The tag or attribute values available for selection in the dropdown menu.
 Defaults to (all).
 The list of available values always includes *, which queries all values of the tag or attribute.

 Note: If you do not see the tag or attribute you’re looking for, it may be because that data hasn’t been reported to Datadog recently.
+In addition, all data queried for template variables are subject to the data retention policy.
 For more information, see Historical Data.

 Add a template variable